 Routing Number: 211177133

-We will be closed November 28-30 in observance of Thanksgiving.
+***On Wednesday November 27, our 200 Orange Street Branch will close at 2PM as the building is closing early.
+Enjoy your Thanksgiving! *** We will be closed November 28-30 in observance of Thanksgiving.
 Our SCSU branch will have special hours November 26, 10:30am-2:30pm.
 Access your accounts 24/7 with online and mobile banking.

 Rising Home Costs